Picture Gallery> Derbyshire Pictures Index> This page

 Died February 4th

----- Aged 72 Years
+---- Aged 72 Years[9].

 Church

-The third image was taken outside the churchyard, showing a pretty wrought iron arch over the gateway.
-Around the turn of the century "the churchyard was kept in very good condition during the summer months, a special fund being raised for the purpose"[6].
+Around the turn of the century "the churchyard was kept in very good condition during the summer months, a special fund being raised for the purpose"[14].

-Amongst the memorials inside the church are several that stand out from the late nineteenth and early to mid twentieth century.
+Amongst the other memorials inside the church are several that stand out and date from the late nineteenth and early to mid twentieth century.
 "In 1894 a stained window was erected to the memory of Tom Herring Bingham, son of the late Dr. Bingham, who was drowned at Eastwood, Notts, on Friday, 12 Aug.
-1892, while attempting to save the life of Cecilie Barber, aged 5 years, who had fallen off a steam launch at Lamb's close....
-Another memorial window was erected in 1907, to William Wooding Nelson and his son, who were drowned at Sutton-on-Sea, Aug.
-1906"[6].
-There are also poignant memorials to those killed in the Boer War, World War One and World War Two.
+1892, while attempting to save the life of Cecilie Barber, aged 5 years, who had fallen off a steam launch at Lamb's close"[14].
+Another memorial window was erected in 1907, dedicated to a local solicitor William Wooding Nelson and his son, who were drowned at Sutton-on-Sea, Aug.
+1906.
+It was unveiled when Allen Moxon was instituted[16].

-1. "Alfreton Church", an engraving by O. Jewitt published in Glover's "Derbyshire", 1833
+1. "Alfreton Church", an engraving by O. Jewitt published in Glover's "Derbyshire", 1833.

-2. Heliotype plate of "Alfreton Porch : S.", from a photograph taken specially for Cox's book by Mr. R. Keene of Derby
+2. Heliotype plate of "Alfreton Porch : S.", from a photograph taken specially for Cox's book by Mr. R. Keene of Derby.

 3. "Alfreton Church and Gate".
 Valentines Series.
 No.30297 [Registered 1899].
 Posted 13 Aug 1906 at Alfreton where the sender was staying and exploring the district.